avf/mobile-app-dev/exercises/index.md

 ## Submission instructions

-- All exercises must be submitted before the deadline [via email](../README.md/#support-or-contact).
-There's two ways to submit:
+- All exercises must be submitted before the deadline via GitHub Classroom.
+You can find the submission link for each exercise above.
-	- Send me a zipped Xcode playground or Xcode project, including all source files
-	- Create a private git repository and give me access (do not make your code public).
-I will only look at commits done to the repo before the deadline.
+- Not submitting before the deadline, or not using the correct repository through GitHub Classroom will be graded the same as not submitting at all.
 - You may submit as many times as you like before the deadline.
 I will only look at your last submission.
 - Make sure you understand all the concepts for the [code review session](#code-review) in the lecture after the submission deadline.
 You'll be graded according to your understanding of the code and the underlying concepts, not the code itself.

 ## General requirements

-- All exercises must build in Xcode version 10.3.x without errors or warnings
+- All exercises must build in Xcode version 11.6.x without errors or warnings
-- All exercises should run on the latest stable iOS version (currently 12.x).
+- All exercises should run on the latest stable iOS version.
 - Exercises should never crash.
 Errors should be handled properly, unless explicitly allowed otherwise in the exercise instructions
 - Except for the Swift exercise, all the fixed exercises must run without errors in the iOS Simulator.
 For the freeform exercises you may use iOS capabilities that require a physical device, but the app should still handle these cases gracefully on the simulator (i.e. display an error when such a feature is accessed, not just crash).